 TFS token earnings on every Fairspin tfs aviator wager

-The Fairspin TFS Aviator-Style differs structurally from all other audit-set Aviator-style and Crash builds because every wager generates TFS tokens for the player.
+The Fairspin TFS Aviator-Style differs structurally from all other coverage Aviator-style and Crash builds because every wager generates TFS tokens for the player.
 These tokens are tradeable, stakable, and withdrawable.
 The exact per-bet TFS earn rate depends on game category and VIP tier; verification of the precise figure per category is pending.

 - Earn mechanism: every Fairspin tfs aviator bet (winning or losing) generates a TFS token reward proportional to wager size and game category.